equilibriumdata/equilibriumdata.github.io/TCE/niobium.md

 <a  href="//doi.org/10.1021/ja01988a002" target="_blank" rel="noopener">Bedford, M. H., 1905.
 Columbates.
 J. Amer.
 Chem.
 Soc.
 27, 1216–1221</a>.

-Byrne, R.H., 2002.
+<a  href="//doi.org/10.1186/1467-4866-3-11" target="_blank" rel="noopener">Byrne, R.H., 2002.
 Inorganic speciation of dissolved elements in seawater: the influence of pH on concentration ratios.
 Geochem.
 Trans.
-3, 11–16.
+3, 11–16</a>.

-Davies, J.E.D., Long, D.A., 1968.
+<a  href="//doi.org/10.1039/J19680002560" target="_blank" rel="noopener">Davies, J.E.D., Long, D.A., 1968.
 The vibrational spectra of titanium tetrachloride–hydrochloric acid and titanium tetrachloride–tri-n-butyl phosphate systems and the hexachloro-anions of zirconium(IV), hafnium(IV), niobium(V), and tantalum(V).
 J. Chem.
 Soc.
-A 2560–2564.
+A 2560–2564</a>.

-Deblonde, G.J.-P., Chagnes, A., Bélair S., Cote, G., 2015a.
+<a  href="//doi.org/10.1016/j.hydromet.2015.05.015" target="_blank" rel="noopener">Deblonde, G.J.-P., Chagnes, A., Bélair S., Cote, G., 2015.
 Solubility of niobium(V) and tantalum(V) under mild alkaline conditions.
-Hydrometallurgy 156, 99–106.
+Hydrometallurgy 156, 99–106</a>.

-Deblonde, G.J.-P., Moncomble, A., Cote, G., Bélair, S., Chagnes, A., 2015b.
+<a  href="//doi.org/10.1039/C4RA14866E" target="_blank" rel="noopener">Deblonde, G.J.-P., Moncomble, A., Cote, G., Bélair, S., Chagnes, A., 2015.
 Experimental and computational exploration of the UV-visible properties of hexaniobate and hexatantalate ions.
 RSC Adv.
-7619–7627.
+7619–7627</a>.

-Erskine, S., Sink, M.L., Varga, L.P., 1969.
+<a  href="//doi.org/10.1021/ac60270a018" target="_blank" rel="noopener">Erskine, S., Sink, M.L., Varga, L.P., 1969.
 Solvent extraction separation of tantalum and niobium fluorides with N-benzoyl-N-phenylhydroxylamine.
 Anal.
 Chem.
-41, 70–73.
+41, 70–73</a>.

-Etxebarria, N., Fernández, L.A., Madariaga, J.M., 1994.
-On the hydrolysis of niobium(V) and tantalum(V) in 3 mol dm-3 KCl at 25 C. Part 1.
+<a  href="//doi.org/10.1039/DT9940003055" target="_blank" rel="noopener">Etxebarria, N., Fernández, L.A., Madariaga, J.M., 1994.
+On the hydrolysis of niobium(V) and tantalum(V) in 3 mol dm<sup>&minus;-3</sup> KCl at &deg;25 C. Part 1.
 Construction of a thermodynamic model for Nb(V).
 J. Chem.
 Soc., Dalton Trans.
-3055–3059.
+3055–3059</a>.

 Fairbrother, F., Taylor, J.B., 1956.
 Water-soluble complexes of niobium (columbium) and tantalum.
 Part I. Complexes with -hydroxy-acids and (2-hydroxyethyl)-amines.
 J. Chem.
 Soc.
 4946–4954.